 If you need software to compare files or source code, WinDiff would likely be recommended.

-WinDiff (Download Here) is a graphical file comparison software created by Microsoft (and included along Microsoft Windows Toolkits, some releases of Microsoft Visual Studio, and as data files mostly with Platform SDK code samples) that was first released in 1992.
+WinDiff (Download Here) is a graphical file comparison software created by Microsoft (and included along with Microsoft Windows Toolkits, some releases of Microsoft Visual Studio, and as data files mostly with Platform SDK code samples) that was first released in 1992.

-Till Microsoft Windows SDK on Windows 7 and.NET Framework 4, WinDiff was incorporated into the Windows SDK (formerly called the Platform SDK, originally known as Resource Kit) (a.k.a.
+Till Microsoft Windows SDK on Windows 7 and .NET Framework 4, WinDiff was incorporated into the Windows SDK (formerly called the Platform SDK, originally known as Resource Kit) (a.k.a.
 Windows SDK 7.1).

 WinDiff had been featured in Visual Studio up to the 2010 Visual Studio because components of the Windows SDK were delivered with it.
-Because WinDiff was taking off the Windows 8 SDK, it can no longer be found in Visual Studio 2012 or more modern versions.
+Because WinDiff was taken off the Windows 8 SDK, it can no longer be found in Visual Studio 2012 or more modern versions.

 The Microsoft WinDiff software, despite its antiquity, still performs well when comparing files and directories.
 The application has enough features to handle any file comparison task quickly.